 Loading your stuff into a moving truck is a process, but not one that should overwhelm you completely.
-Even if you need to cram stuff into boxes last-minute you’ll be able to sort things out on the other side.
+Even if you need to cram stuff into boxes last minute you’ll be able to sort things out on the other side.
 It’s nothing some extra padding can’t take care of, right?

 But when you are relocating to another country, it’s another ballgame entirely!
 Every little thing you pack needs to be accounted for and carefully tended.
 Hopefully, you’ve hired a team of professional international movers who will make the experience a smooth one from start to finish.

-The journey is a long one and, due to the logistics involved, usually an expensive one.
+The journey is a long one and, due to the logistics involved, is usually an expensive one.
 So before you just assume that you’ll send all of your furniture off on an adventure, take a look at our packing tips for an international move.
 It might make more sense to make a different choice.

 Is this a short-term or permanent move?